Recommended code patterns for SIS users

 Geospatial data often cover a wide geographic area, spanning many time zones.
 Timezone are sometimes specified as metadata in the header of data files to be read, or is sometimes fixed to UTC by applications managing world-wide data.
 Some Apache SIS objects have Locale and TimeZone information.
 Such locale and timezone are given to java.text.DateFormat or java.util.Calendar constructors among others.

-When reading dates or timestamps from a JDBC database, always use the ResultSet method accepting a Calendar argument, when such method is available.
-For example prefer the getTimestamp(int, Calendar) method instead of getTimestamp(int).
+When reading dates or timestamps from a JDBC database, consider using a ResultSet method accepting a Calendar argument when such method is available.
+For example, prefer the getTimestamp(int, Calendar) method instead of getTimestamp(int).
 The Calendar object should has been created with the appropriate timezone.

 Replace underscores by spaces before sorting